jakemiller649/nlp-final-project/scattered_notes_and_todo.md

  - each s2v comes from each "short text" ... you have the option to feed in the previous
  - hyper parameters d1 and d2 are history sizes used in each layer
  - 10 epochs? also what is early stopping, I forget
+   - early stopping means you stop training when no progress is made on validation after x many epochs. x here is called the "patience"
  - also, first FF layer is tanh, second is softmax
  - d from 0 to 1 was chosen
  - pretrained word embeddings on glove (200, twitter) or word2vec (300, google news)